 The UNN is a research-rich, business-focused, professional university with a global reputation for academic excellence.
 We conduct ground-breaking research that is responsive to the science & technology, health & wellbeing, economic & social and arts & cultural needs of the communities.
 Lined to ELCA’s themes, the main areas of research include the following aspects:

-The Bay Zoltan Network currently has 4 members only, the entities mentioned in the text (BZN, KTI, ÉMI, ZalaZone).
+The Bay Zoltan Network currently has 5 members, the entities mentioned i (BZN, KTI, ÉMI, ZalaZone and Neumann Technology Platform).
 All are owned by the government and have a research infrastructure and portfolio that could be useful for the SMEs as well.

 To explain briefly: most SMEs, in case they wish to make improvements to their existing products/services or would like to bring something new to the market, do not have the financial resources available to build and maintain their own research infrastructure.
 Therefore, more often than not, they end up not innovating at all, thus hindering not only their own competitiveness but consequently Hungary’s as well.
 In these cases, they can come to any member of the Network and get help with their R&D projects, as the Network members already have the research infrastructure and know-how in place.